 - To help students to understand the diversity of primitive land plants. - To get familiarized with the morphological and anatomical features of bryophytes and pteridophytes. - To identify the main characteristics of bryophytes and pteridophytes. - To chart the development of land adaptations in the bryophytes and pteridophytes. - To get acquainted with various lifecycle events in the bryophyte and pteridophytes. - To understand the evolutionary trends primitive plant groups. - To enable the identification skills.

-BRYOLOGY (36 hrs)
+BRYOLOGY (Theory 36 hrs; Practical 18 hrs)